vtex/typescript/packages/eslint-plugin-vtex/README.md

 ## Usage

-After installing the module, just add it to your `extends` array inside your `.eslintrc`.
+After installing the module, just add it to your `plugins` array inside your `.eslintrc`.

 ```jsonc
 // .eslintrc